-- 1. Vault Privy: - a.
-The Board may prohibit the new construction of vault privies, depending on the site and intended uses of the property.
-Vault privies that serve structures or dwellings without running water such as bathroom facilities located at trailheads will be allowed. - b.
-The Board may prohibit the continued use of existing vault privies depending on the site and intended uses of the property. - c.
-Effective volume of the vault must be no less than four hundred (400) gallons, and it must be constructed of concrete or plastic.
+- Vault Privy - a.
+A local board of health may prohibit the new construction of vault privies. - b.
+A local board of health may prohibit the continued use of existing vault privies. - c.
+Effective volume of the vault must be no less than 400 gallons and it must be constructed of concrete or plastic.
 The vaults for privies must meet the structural and watertightness standards of vaults. - d.
 A vault privy must be built to include: fly- and rodent-tight construction, a superstructure affording complete privacy, an earth mound around the top of the vault and below floor level that slopes downward away from the superstructure base, a floor, and a riser of concrete or other impervious material with hinged seats and covers of easily cleanable, impervious material.
 All venting must be fly-proofed with No. 16 or tighter mesh screening.

-2. Pit Privy:
+2. Pit Privy